-^aDepartment of Networked Systems and Services, Budapest University of Technology and Economics, Budapest, Hungary ^bELKH-BME Information Systems Research Group, Budapest, Hungary
+Department of Networked Systems and Services, Budapest University of Technology and Economics, Hungary {almousa, ghorvath,telek}@hit.bme.hu

-Abstract
+MTA-BME Information Systems Research Group, ELKH, Hungary

+Abstract.
 Markov modulated discrete arrival processes have a wide literature, including parameter estimation methods based on expectation-maximization (EM).
-In this paper, we investigate the adaptation of these EM based methods to Markov modulated fluid arrival processes (MMFAP), and conclude that only the generator matrix of the modulating Markov chain of MMFAPs can be approximated by EM based method.
-For the rest of the parameters, the fluid rates and the fluid variances, we investigate the efficiency of numerical likelihood maximization.
+In this paper, we investigate the adaptation of these EM based methods to Markov modulated fluid arrival processes (MM-FAP), and conclude that only some parameters of MMFAPs can be approximated this way.